Nathaliiii/ABC_Restaurant/README.md

 Description:

-Integrated payment processing for dine-in and delivery reservations.
+-Integrated payment processing for dine-in and delivery reservations.

-Improved the user interface with responsive design updates for better device compatibility.
+-Improved the user interface with responsive design updates for better device compatibility.

-Enhanced validation mechanisms to ensure secure payment transactions and accurate data entry.
+-Enhanced validation mechanisms to ensure secure payment transactions and accurate data entry.

-Added reports for payment summaries and reservation statistics.
+-Added reports for payment summaries and reservation statistics.

-Refined access control so staff can manage and view payments effectively.
+-Refined access control so staff can manage and view payments effectively.

+feat(admin-panel): recreate manage users, generate reports, and update restaurant information JSP files

+- Recreated JSP files for managing users, generating reports, and updating restaurant information.
+- Updated corresponding package functions to integrate with new JSP files.